algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 `Promise`<[`EnsureFundedReturnType`](../interfaces/types_transfer.EnsureFundedReturnType.md) \| `undefined`\>

-- `SendTransactionResult` if funds were transferred.
+- `EnsureFundedReturnType` if funds were transferred.
-- `SendDispenserTransactionResult` if `useDispenserApi` is set to true.
 - `undefined` if no funds were needed.

 #### Defined in